 An out-of-stock item isn’t just a lost sale.
 If a $4 bag of frozen French fries is unavailable, a shopper will think twice about buying that $30 ribeye.

-Supplying chilled and frozen foods is far more challenging and costly than dry or canned goods because companies need to ensure the cold chain and master dynamic routing to address limited shelf life.
-That’s why top retailers and commercial cooler manufacturers are taking a leaf out of the online playbook.
+Supplying chilled and frozen foods is a greater challenge and significantly more costly than dry or canned goods because companies need to ensure the cold chain and master dynamic routing to address limited shelf life.
+That’s why top retailers and commercial cooler manufacturers are taking a leaf out of the online playbook to ensure stock availability.

 Google Analytics and heatmaps for the real world